Mel-TB/readmeWizard/README.md

   ## Overview

-Readme Wizard is a command-line tool that simplifies creating **`README.md`** files for your projects.
+Readme Magic is a command-line tool that simplifies creating **`README.md`** files for your projects.
 It uses interactive prompts to collect project information and generates a comprehensive README document.

 ## Implementation Details